fshahy/odoo-spawner/README.rst

 odoo-spawner
 ====
-If you want to deploy Odoo_ inside Kubernetes_ (minikube) and have **multiple** instance of it inside your cluster follow this instructions.
+If you want to deploy Odoo_ inside Kubernetes_ (minikube) and have **multiple** instances of it inside your cluster follow this instructions.
 I am using Odoo community edition chart provided by bitnami_.

 **requirements**

 You need to install the following before we can start.

 * Install Docker_

 * Install minikube_

 * Install kubectl_

 * Install helm_

 After installing the required software we need to create a new Kubernetes cluster: